jansouza/devops-tools/README.md

 - **Included Trivy:** Trivy is the most popular open source security scanner, reliable, fast, and easy to use.

+- **Included gitleaks:** Gitleaks is a SAST tool for detecting and preventing hardcoded secrets like passwords, api keys, and tokens in git repos.
+Gitleaks is an easy-to-use, all-in-one solution for detecting secrets, past or present, in your code.

 - **Ready for DevOps:** With all essential tools already included, you can quickly set up a complete DevOps environment to develop, test, and deploy your applications.

 ## How to Use: